island-is/handbook/code-standards.md

 the goal is to provide all of our services in English as well as Icelandic, so we need to find good translations anyways.

-When in doubt, check out the [Glossary].
+When in doubt, check out the [Glossary](https://github.com/island-is/handbook/blob/master/glossary.md).
 If something is missing from it, you can ask for suggestions in the team.
 Just remember to add any new translations to the Glossary.